 In healthy and otherwise fit individuals, the dumbbell shrug is considered a relatively safe exercise that may be added to any workout routine or physical rehabilitation plan so as to induce a certain level of stimulation and activation in the trapezius muscles, of which may otherwise be difficult to activate on their own.

-This is all the more so in cases of individuals that cannot perform the deadlift exercise, as it is the most common exercise that directly involves the trapezius muscles, unlike the row exercise or the pull-up exercise, both of which do not generate as much activation from the trapezius as the dumbbell shrug or deadlift.
+This is all the more so in cases of individuals that cannot perform the deadlift exercise, as it is the most common exercise that directly involves the trapezius muscles, unlike rows or pull-ups, both of which do not generate as much activation from the trapezius as the dumbbell shrug or deadlift.

 The dumbbell shrug is a highly effective isolation exercise for inducing muscular hypertrophy and neuromuscular recruitment in the trapezius muscles as well as other surrounding skeletal muscles, so long as it is performed with the proper volume of repetitions, correct form, and an appropriate amount of weight.